newtheatre/website/_content/get-involved.md

 ![The stage for 'Revolt.
 She Said.
 Revolt Again.']({{ site.baseurl }}/images/revolt_stage.jpg)

 A stunning video design can help a show really stand out amongst the crowd.
-We can do anything from projecting onto a screen at the back of the stage to unique mapping around smaller set pieces on-stage - whatever your imagination can come up with, using [our equipment]({{ site.baseurl }}/technical/#video) or hiring more in.
+We can do anything from projecting onto a screen at the back of the stage to unique mapping around smaller set pieces, whatever your imagination can come up with.

-Starting off in video design involves meeting with the director and going to a rehearsal to judge the tone of the play and make sure no one is going to walk in front of your projections!
+Some shows may just want to use premade content, such as existing TV clips, where as others may create their own hand drawn backdrops or animations.

 At the get-in, you'll rig any projectors and screens you might need, followed by focusing (pointing the projector(s) in the right place), mapping (making the image fill the surface) and programming (making the content actually appear).